 The following are lecture notes for Chem 728 (by C. Martin Fall 1995, with minor modifications by L. Thompson).
-Much of the material is taken directly from the indicated references.
+Much of the material is taken directly from the indicated references (old vH, some refs updated to new).
 This is not intended to replace the original references, but is made available solely for the convenience of students in the class.